bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 Some of the packages (phangorn, tinytex, and bios2mds) can be directly downloadable from R studio “packages” tab.
 However, **msa package** needs to be downloaded using **Bioconductor**.
+Bioconducotr is repository of r libraries centered around biomolecule analysis.
 Type “msa r package” in google and find relevant bioconductor package.
 Read relevant information about how to download msa.